vectordotdev/content-old/posts/loggingPython.md

 logger.debug("used to track variables when coding, but ignored in prod")
 ```

-#### Performance
+### Performance

-Even with Python (a language that is notoriously slow), it’s important to think about your performance.
-When creating programs that are built-to-scale, you don’t unnecessarily want to waste CPU cycles because multiplied by a million users, that [that could get expensive](https://www.youtube.com/watch?v=uyIlAO390v4).
+Even with Python, it’s important to think about your performance.
+When creating programs that are built-to-scale, you don’t unnecessarily want to waste CPU cycles because multiplied by a million users, [that could get expensive](https://www.youtube.com/watch?v=uyIlAO390v4).

+Many developers share the fallacy to 'log everything'.
+While logs can be helpful for insight, they do take a toll on performance.
+We've seen a single log statement take down an entire system.
+So how do you find the right balance?
+Here are a few helpful tips:

+1. Use the appropriate level

-How can we fix this while still using the logging module to its full capabilities Fortunately, the module has built-in the ability to ignore log messages of lower levels, so memory isn’t allocated, and CPU cycles aren’t wasted for log messages that don’t provide valuable information.
+The module can ignore log messages of lower levels, so memory isn’t allocated, and CPU cycles aren’t wasted for log messages that don’t provide valuable information.

 Let’s see what that means:
 ```python